Learn How To Strain Yogurt the Easy Way using a fine mesh strainer to turn regular yogurt into Greek yogurt. No cheesecloth is necessary.

-Because I’m addicted to the dreamy, creamy white elixir called Greek yogurt, I learned to make it myself and along the way discovered how to streamline the straining process making it even easier.
 No problem if you don’t make your own yogurt at home.
-The same method will work with store-bought regular yogurt.
+This same method will work with store-bought regular yogurt.

-In the beginning of my yogurt-making career, everything I read suggested cheesecloth or coffee filters as part of the straining process to remove the whey (seen below).
-A coffee filter was much too small so I purchased cheesecloth to use in conjunction with the cheap strainer already bouncing around in my plastic container drawer.
+When I first started making yogurt, everything I read suggested cheesecloth or coffee filters as part of the straining process to remove the whey (seen below).
+A coffee filter was too small, so I purchased cheesecloth to use in conjunction with the cheap strainer I already owned.

 (I was kidding about the ironing.)

-- A very fine mesh is essential.
-Bouillon strainers like the heavy-duty model pictured above left can be pricey but they lose fewer solids and are easier to handle, especially when full of yogurt.
+Bouillon strainers like the heavy-duty model pictured above left can be pricey.
+However, they lose fewer solids and are easier to handle, especially when full of yogurt.
 Purchase at a restaurant supply store or online.
-I recently spotted a perfectly functional strainer at Tuesday Morning for $12 seen in the picture to the right.
-I’ve been told the fine mesh Oxo strainer also works although I haven’t tried it myself.

-- Consider the configuration of the strainer as it can affect strain-time.
+It can affect the strain time.
 The conical shape of my favorite strainer seems to work faster than the shallow-bowl-shape of the cheaper strainers because of the larger surface area.
 Not a big deal I guess, but one more reason to pay a little more if you’re a serious Greek yogurt fan.

-- Use my special technique to avoid losing too many solids.
-See pictures below.
+Try this kitchen secret to avoid losing too many solids.

-- Avoid stirring yogurt in the strainer even if you see whey collecting on top.
-Tip it slightly to allow liquid to run to the sides.
-If you can’t help yourself, stir gently.
+If you see whey collecting on top, tip it slightly to allow the liquid to run to the sides.

 The strained yogurt will look something like ricotta cheese or even thicker depending on how much whey is drained.
 Whisk it well.
 If too thick, add some whey or milk back in until the consistency is perfect for you.

-If you have made the yogurt yourself and it runs through your strainer, it didn’t set up right.
+If you made the yogurt yourself and it runs through your strainer, it didn’t set.
 Check out this post about troubleshooting yogurt or consider one of the following solutions:

 - Add more fresh starter and try re-incubation.
 No guarantees on this.
-Sometimes it works and sometimes it doesn’t.
+Sometimes it works.
+Sometimes it doesn’t.

 - Use cheesecloth or paper towels to reinforce the strainer.
 (I do this only when desperate.)